grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Can he just ping us back?"
 Asked Cassandra.

-"I do not believe the _Gnat_ has an active sonar system like that."
+"I am not sure the _Gnat_ has an active sonar system like that."
 Said Hemi.
 "We could ping them again?
 Let them know we aren't going anywhere."
 He looked over at Percy.

 "And then what?
 What's the full plan here Hemi?"
 She asked.